 The binaries that survive SN and form Gaia~BH2-like systems have $\theta$ in the whole range of values.
-It can be clearly seen from the $\gamma$ and $\theta$ distributions shown in Fig.~\ref{Fig:Vkick2_teta_gamma_distrib_BH2}: $\theta$ distribution is almost flat and $\gamma$ distribution is centred around $90^{\circ}$. \\ There is a dependence between the natal kick direction and the tightening/expanding of binary orbit after SN.
+It can be clearly seen from the $\gamma$ and $\theta$ distributions shown in Fig.~\ref{Fig:Vkick2_teta_gamma_distrib_BH2}: $\theta$ distribution is almost flat and $\gamma$ distribution is centered around $90^{\circ}$. \\ There is a dependence between the natal kick direction and the tightening/expanding of binary orbit after SN.
 All systems marked in black in lower plot of Fig.~\ref{Fig:Vkick2_teta_gamma_BH1_BH2} have expanded due to the natal kick and the majority of them are Gaia~BH1-like binaries.
 The only Gaia~BH1-like binaries that have formed through tightening of the orbit after SN are those that form a pronounced narrow blue strip in bottom plot of Fig.~\ref{Fig:Vkick2_teta_gamma_BH1_BH2}.
 There is almost one-to-one relation between $\gamma$ and $\theta$ which allows the binary to shrink after SN and to form Gaia~BH1-like system.\\ The natal kick has to tighten the orbit if the binary is to form Gaia~BH2-like system.
-The wider is the pre-SN binary the lower velocity has to have the kick and the closer to the orbital plane it has to be oriented to become Gaia~BH2-like.\\
+The wider is the pre-SN binary the lower velocity has to have the kick and the closer to the orbital plane it has to be oriented to become Gaia~BH2-like.